Shinao/Malicious/README.md

 * infect \*.exe in current directory
 * get back to old EP

-We got 13 flags (out of 54!)
+`> We got 13 flags (out of 54!)`
 > We note that we got only 1 flag if we don't change the EP (They almost all use behavioral detection)

 <br>
 **Version #2**
-* polymorphism (Xoring by random value)
+* polymorphism (xoring by random value)

-We still expect a lot of flags since it doesn't change our behaviour (in a sandbox) We got 6 flags.
-Nice.
+We still expect a lot of flags since it doesn't change our behaviour (in a sandbox) `> We got 6 flags.
+Nice.`
 That means only half of them use sandbox detection and the others cannot check our behavior via a crypted section.
 > Strangely, all the flags are from unknown AVs to me.
 Avast, Avira, AVG are all bypassed.

 <br>